Meta Layoffs: What Canadian Employees Should Know Before Signing Anything

 Meta’s Shift Toward AI and Ongoing Restructuring

-In May 2026, some Meta employees reportedly protested the company’s use of mouse-tracking software and expressed concerns that employee activity data could be used to help train artificial intelligence systems that may eventually replace certain roles (HRD Canada; Reuters).
+In early May 2026, some Meta employees reportedly protested the company’s use of mouse-tracking software and expressed concerns that employee activity data could be used to help train artificial intelligence systems that may eventually replace certain roles (HRD Canada; Reuters).

 Analysts have noted that artificial intelligence is allowing companies to automate tasks that previously required large teams, contributing to a shift toward leaner operating structures (Associated Press via CBC News).